dimalinux/spoofsourceip/README.md

 Note 2: In most cases, the above example will work even if host1 and host 2 are sitting behind a NAT firewall.
 The source IP will be replaced by the NAT router's IP before the query is sent to Google.
-When Google sends the DNS response, the NAT router will send it to the forged source IP that was put in the request.
+When Google sends the DNS response, the NAT router will forward it to the forged source IP of the original DNS request.